Tarot Ethics - 13 Prompts to Consider for Your Practice

 Ask Yourself:

-How much am I willing to say on a person who isn’t present and isn’t aware of the reading
+How much am I willing to say on a person who isn’t present and isn’t aware of the reading?

 Would I be happy to discover that someone went to a reader about me and the reader obliged?

-Confidentiality means protecting our client’s information and the personal and sensitive things they share with us.
+Confidentiality means protecting our people’s information and the personal and sensitive things they share with us.
 Most practitioners regard this as an obvious component to any good practice, but even so, is there more that we can do?
 Consider where and how you uphold confidentiality in the context of the services you provide.
-On the surface, confidentiality speaks to keeping information private, but it may also include ensuring cyber/system security, and being mindful of the experiences shared publicly about the clients we serve (even when names are omitted).
+On the surface, confidentiality speaks to keeping information private, but it may also include ensuring cyber/system security, and being mindful of the experiences shared publicly about the people we serve (even when names are omitted).

 Ask Yourself: